Nekembe-Boris/100-Days-of-Code-Projects/README.md

 <h1 align="center">100 Days of Code: The Complete Python Pro Bootcamp
 </h1>

-So far, all project ideas came from the Udemy course: [100 Days of Code: The Complete Python Pro Bootcamp](https://www.udemy.com/course/100-days-of-code/)
+So far, all project ideas came from the Udemy course: [100 Days of Code: The Complete Python Pro Bootcamp](https://www.udemy.com/course/100-days-of-code/) by Angela Yu

 ## 🚥 Beginner